 Dominance is normally defined as the exercise of authority, leadership, or influence by reason of superior leverage, strength, or representation to the exclusion of fair and equitable consideration of other viewpoints.
-Dominance can also be defined as the exercise of authority, leadership, or influence by reason of sufficient leverage, strength, or representation to hinder the progress of any IEEE-SA activities, including but not limited to standards development activities.
+Dominance can also be defined as the exercise of authority, leadership, or influence by reason of sufficient leverage, strength, or representation to hinder the progress of any IEEE SA activities, including but not limited to standards development activities.
 Such dominance is contrary to open and fair participation by all interested parties and is unacceptable.

-Standards Committees shall monitor standards developing committees and duly authorized IEEE-SA activities for signs of dominance.
-If dominance is suspected by the Standards Committee, the Standards Committee shall immediately notify the Secretary of the IEEE-SA Standards Board and should recommend corrective action(s), which may include corrective action(s) listed in the Standards Committee's official P&P.
+Standards Committees shall monitor standards developing committees and duly authorized IEEE SA activities for signs of dominance.
+If dominance is suspected by the Standards Committee, the Standards

+Committee shall immediately notify the Secretary of the IEEE SA Standards Board.
+The default corrective action in the individual process is that the votes of individuals affiliated with the dominating party or parties are combined into a single vote for any given action.
+The default corrective action in the entity process is that the votes of the dominating entities are combined into a single vote for any given action.
+The Standards Committee may recommend additional corrective action(s), which may include corrective action(s) listed in the Standards Committee's official P&P.

-The IEEE-SA Standards Board shall determine whether dominance exists or may exist such that corrective action is needed and, if so, shall specify any approved corrective action(s).
-The Standards Committee shall only implement the specific corrective action(s) that have been approved by the IEEE-SA Standards Board.
+The IEEE SA Standards Board shall determine whether dominance exists or may exist such that corrective action is needed and, if so, shall specify any approved corrective action(s).
+The Standards Committee shall only implement the specific corrective action(s) that have been approved by the IEEE SA Standards Board.

-The IEEE-SA Standards Board shall continually monitor the efficacy of corrective action(s) taken and may impose further corrective action(s) if previous corrective action(s) prove to be insufficient.
-The IEEE-SA Standards Board may, at its discretion, instruct the Standards Committee to cease specific corrective action(s) or to implement other corrective action(s).
+The IEEE SA Standards Board shall continually monitor the efficacy of corrective action(s) taken and may impose further corrective action(s) if previous corrective action(s) prove to be insufficient.
+The IEEE SA Standards Board may, at its discretion, instruct the Standards Committee to cease specific corrective action(s) or to implement other corrective action(s).